Edward Penhoet: Early life and education

 In 1963, Penhoet completed his Bachelor of Arts in biology at Stanford University, and then earned his Ph.D. in biochemistry at the University of Washington in 1968.
-From 1968 to 1970, he was a postdoctoral fellow at the University of California in San Diego.
+From 1968 to 1970, he was a postdoctoral fellow at the University of California, San Diego.

 Career

 After completing his postdoctoral fellowship in 1970, Penhoet served six years as an assistant professor at the University of California, Berkeley.
 He then assumed the role of associate professor in Berkeley’s Department of Biochemistry until 1983.
 Penhoet resigned from his position as tenured faculty to concentrate on Chiron, a company he co-founded in 1981, and served as president and chief executive officer until 1998.
 At various times during his tenure, he oversaw virtually all of Chiron’s company's activities, including research, finance, administration, human resources, manufacturing, and regulatory matters.
 Penhoet was on the board of directors at many biotech companies, including Zymogenetics, Chimerix, Scynexis, and Immune Design.
-From 1998 to 2002, Penhoet was dean of the School of Public Health at the University of California, Berkeley.
+From 1998 to 2002, Penhoet was dean of the UC Berkeley School of Public Health.
 From 2002 until 2004, he was the chief scientific officer of the Gordon and Betty Moore Foundation, where he was also President from 2004 until 2008.

 Penhoet has also held roles as vice chair of the Independent Citizens oversight committee at the California Institute for Regenerative Medicine from 2004 until 2008 and director of Alta Partners from 2000 until 2016.
 He previously served as the chairman of Immune Design, Inc.

 Penhoet has served on the board of directors of many local, state, and national organizations, including as chairman of the California Health Care Institute and the Chabot Space & Science Center boards and as a member of the San Francisco Bay Area Bioscience Center and Kaiser Permanente boards.
 He was elected to the Institute of Medicine of the National Academy of Sciences and was a member of the Science, Technology, and Economic Policy Board of the National Research Council, American Society of Biological Chemists, National Research Council Commission on Life Sciences, National Institutes of Health Economic Roundtable on Biomedical Research, and the American Association for the Advancement of Science.
 In 2009, he was an elected member of the American Academy of Arts and Sciences, the National Academy of Medicine, and the American Society for Biochemistry and Molecular Biology.
 Also, in 2009, he was elected a member of the President's Council of Advisors on Science and Technology (PCAST), a role he held until 2017.